jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-6-three-steps-to-improve-hugos-rss-feeds/index.md

 ---
-date: 2020-04-27
+date: 2020-05-14
 title: "Who Goes Blogging 6: Three Steps to Improve Hugo's RSS Feeds"
 description: Spending time to ensure that posts are rendered nicely for RSS feeds
 type: posts
 series:
     - Who Goes Blogging
-images:
+tags:
+    - rss
-    - images/jdheyburn_co_uk_card.png
+    - cards
 draft: true
 ---

 I "fixed" the default RSS template used by Hugo to show the full article content, along with images, and also talk about how to have social media cards appear in the RSS items too.

-I uploaded my modified RSS file to [GitHub Gist](https://gist.github.com/jdheyburn/a0a2c678f8f9795088b2779ec6af9920).
+I uploaded my completed RSS file to [GitHub Gist](https://gist.github.com/jdheyburn/a0a2c678f8f9795088b2779ec6af9920) :rocket:

 ## What is RSS?

 [RSS](https://en.wikipedia.org/wiki/RSS) is a great way to "subscribe" to websites to ensure that you don't miss content from them.
 The standard for how it is generated has been the same for decades now - however its still the best supported and most accepted way to receive updates.
 It is simply a standardised XML file that allows consumers such as RSS aggregators to parse the content of the post - for which there are many to choose from (RIP [Google Reader](https://en.wikipedia.org/wiki/Google_Reader)).

-TODO include screenshot of inoreader - mention I'll be using this in my examples My RSS aggregator of choice currently is [inoreader](https://www.inoreader.com/) - I'll be using this in my examples.
+{{< figure src="inoreader-complete.png" class="center" alt="inoreader as an RSS feed aggregator" caption="My RSS aggregator of choice currently is [inoreader](https://www.inoreader.com/) - I'll be using this in my examples" >}}

 Hugo [generates RSS XML](https://gohugo.io/templates/rss/) files from a template that will loop over your content and expose this at an endpoint for RSS aggregators to subscribe to and periodically check for updates against.
 Hugo generates a bunch of RSS XML files at different sections of the website, allowing consumers to subscribe to the section that interests them most - you can even subscribe to tags if that XML is being generated!